Generic orbits, normal bases, and generation degree for fields of rational invariants: Acknowledgements

 \section{Acknowledgements}

+We thank Victor Reiner for calling our attention to \cite[Theorem~$1^*$]{brauer1964note}, Fabian Reimers and M\"ufit Sezer for helpful feedback, and two anonymous referees for thoughtful comments which greatly improved the paper.
 BBS visited HD at Northeastern University in October 2024, and gratefully acknowledges the hospitality of the Mathematics Department.
-BBS was partially supported by ONR N00014-22-1-2126 and NSF CCF 2212457.
-HD was partially supported by NSF DMS 2147769.
+BBS was partially supported by Soledad Villar's NSF CAREER 2339682.
+HD was partially supported by NSF DMS 2147769 and a Simons Fellowship.